 I am a freelance software developer specializing in educational software development.

-I care passionately about getting people to explore their world and to inspire awe in everyday life, and I believe that educational software is one way I can contribute to that goal.
+I care passionately about getting people to explore their world and to inspire awe in everyday life, and I believe that educational software is one tool that can be used to acheive this.
 Projects for museums are always visually interesting and cover diverse subject matter, making them particularly meaningful and enjoyable to work on.
 From showing weird frog mating habits and the history of the US Postal Service, to the Periodic Table, the vocabulary of the Constitution, and the role of pollinating bees, software has an important role to play in the educational world, and it brings me great joy and meaning to be able to share this information with the public.

-When I'm not working, I am hanging out with my husband and three children and drinking beer on my back porch, watching tomatoes grow in our vegetable garden.
+When I'm not working, I am hanging out with my husband and four children and drinking beer on my back porch, watching tomatoes grow in our vegetable garden.